DavidAJohn/FotoStorio/README.md

 - Hosted Blazor WebAssembly frontend
 - Web API backend using Entity Framework and SQL Server
-- Full checkout functionality and payment integration with Stripe
+- Full checkout functionality and payment integration using Stripe Elements
 - Authentication and authorisation using .NET Core Identity and JWT bearer tokens
 - Implements the repository pattern along with the specification pattern
 - API Response Caching for improved performance